-- Check the user should not allow changing the password by entering an invalid current password.
+- The user cannot change the password by entering an invalid current password.

-- Users should not allow changing their passwords by entering mismatched new and confirmed passwords.
+- Users should not be allowed to change their passwords by entering mismatched new and confirmed passwords.

-- Users should not allow entering more than the maximum character allowed as per the requirement document.
+- Users should not be allowed to enter more than the maximum character allowed per the requirement document.

 - The user should not be allowed to change the password by entering blank values.

 I hope this change password test case has been helpful to you.
 It should be sufficient to run any sanity check for changing passwords and test detailed conditions.
 It can be helpful to have all fields be required in a change password test so that users are less likely to forget to update their passwords.
-We have checked our other posts, where we have discussed the test case for a password reset.
+We have checked our other posts and discussed the test case for a password reset.